Voodoobrew101/Remote_control_Power_Wheels_Project/README.md

     Set the 50% mark of the throttle curve to what you want the throttle off govenor to be.

-My Forward/Neutral/Reverse switch is 3 position SPDT On-Off-On The Arduino Requires the pins not be left as open circuits.
+My Forward/Neutral/Reverse switch is 3 position SPDT On-Off-On
-  So Resistors to ground are used with the switches.